janitha-visna/janitha-visna/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=janitha-visna&layout=compact)

-## 🚀 About This Project
+## 🚀 About Me

-This repository showcases my work across various programming languages, mainly focusing on full-stack web development and scripting.
+I'm passionate about building **web applications** and exploring modern technologies.
+I have a growing interest in **machine learning**, **distributed computing**, and **microservices**.

+Some interesting facts about me:
+- I enjoy turning ideas into practical projects.
+- I like experimenting with different programming languages and frameworks.
+- I'm always curious about learning new tech trends and solving complex problems.

-## 🛠 Technologies Used
+## 🛠 Technologies I Use

 - **JavaScript**
 - **TypeScript**
 - **PHP**

----